WebAssembly/spec/document/core/exec/runtime.rst

    Here, the hole :math:`[\_]` of the context is instantiated with a branch instruction.
    When a branch occurs,
    this rule replaces the targeted label and associated instruction sequence with the label's continuation.
-   The right label is identified through the :ref:`label index <syntax-labelidx>` :math:`l`, which corresponds to the number of surrounding |LABEL| instructions that must be hopped over -- which is exactly the count encoded in the index of a block context.
+   The selected label is identified through the :ref:`label index <syntax-labelidx>` :math:`l`, which corresponds to the number of surrounding |LABEL| instructions that must be hopped over -- which is exactly the count encoded in the index of a block context.

-.. index:: ! evaluation context
+.. index:: ! evaluation context, instruction, trap, label, frame, value
 .. _syntax-ctxt-eval:

 Evaluation Contexts